isabella232/magic-products-distribution-service/README.md

 **Note:** Ad-hoc permission assignments MUST NOT be made directly within SharePoint.
 They may be removed or changed without warning by this service.

-Where permissions reference the `~nerc` 'All NERC Staff' alias, an [Organisational sharing link](https://docs.microsoft.com/en-us/graph/api/driveitem-createlink) is created for each file (Artefact) associated with the Resource (product).
+Where permissions reference the `~nerc` 'All NERC Staff' alias, a view only [Organisational sharing link](https://docs.microsoft.com/en-us/graph/api/driveitem-createlink) is created for each file (Artefact) associated with the Resource (product).
 These links will be used in distribution options, instead of the normal item access URL.

-Where permissions reference one or more Object IDs, one or more [DriveRecipient](https://docs.microsoft.com/en-us/graph/api/resources/driverecipient) resources are [created](https://docs.microsoft.com/en-us/graph/api/driveitem-invite), granting each permission to access the directory representing the Resource (product).
+Where permissions reference one or more Object IDs, one or more view only [DriveRecipient](https://docs.microsoft.com/en-us/graph/api/resources/driverecipient) resources are [created](https://docs.microsoft.com/en-us/graph/api/driveitem-invite), granting each permission to access the directory representing the Resource (product).
 These permissions cascade to any files (Artefacts) within this directory.